 - Use the tiny PLAY button at the bottom

 of the Animation Panel to play your animation.

 - To save, click File > Save

-for Web and Devices > Save (you want the format GIF
+for Web and Devices > Save (From the PRESET panel, select the format GIF

 32 no dither) as "lastname_animation.gif".

 - To see how your animation looks,

 open MY COMPUTER, browse to your file and double click on it.

 emailing your .gif to Mr. B. for points.

 - PRACTICE WHAT YOU HAVE LEARNED: Photoshop animation is essentially the showing of the visibility of different layers over time.
 These layers can be anything from letters to photographs to masked images to clip art.
 Almost anything is possible, given enough time and patience.
 With this in mind IMPRESS ME WITH YOUR OWN ANIMATION IDEA!